 The Event count metric counts the number of events triggered for each node of a path.
 Event count is the result of aggregating across all users and all sessions in the exploration time frame.

 For example, when a user opens the home page, navigates to a product page, then returns to the home page before navigating to another product page, all within 30 minutes, the path shows two home screen_view events for the home page and one screen_view event for each product page in the first step.

-The Total users metric represents the number of unique users who viewed a screen or triggered an event in the analysis time frame.
+The Total users metric represents the number of unique users who viewed a screen or triggered an event in the exploration time frame.

-You can customize the data shown in path analysis to focus on the most relevant information using the following options:
+You can customize the data shown in path exploration to focus on the most relevant information using the following options:

 Select which nodes appear in the graph

 To choose which nodes appear in each step of the graph: